List of Abbott Elementary characters: Ava Coleman

-Ava maintains an intense rivalry with Crystal, her sorority sister from Grand Canyon University, currently working as a principal in another similarly impoverished public school called Liberty Rings in Philadelphia.
-In the fourth season, when Ava is unexpectedly invited to a prestigious meeting of the district educators in recognition of her positive impacts (like increased student attendance & grades) to Abbott Elementary, she overhears Crystal, frustrated at Ava's success, bemoaning about the loss of opportunity to obtain funding for her impoverished school.
+Ava maintains an intense rivalry with Crystal, her sorority sister from Grand Canyon University, who works as a principal in another similarly impoverished public school called Liberty Rings in Philadelphia.
+In the fourth season, when Ava is unexpectedly invited to a prestigious meeting of the district educators in recognition of her positive impacts (like increased student attendance and grades) to Abbott Elementary, she overhears Crystal, frustrated at Ava's success, bemoaning the loss of opportunity to obtain funding for her impoverished school.
 Ava, who manages to get a generous amount of aid sanctioned for Abbott Elementary, insists that the aid material be divide among themselves, but Crystal refuses.

 A writer for the show is also named Ava Coleman, but this is a coincidence as Coleman started writing for the show in Season 2.

 Melissa Schemmenti

 Melissa Ann Schemmenti is a second-grade teacher at Abbott, who has a large Italian-American family with questionable connections.
 She has a close connection with Barbara, with both being veteran teachers at Abbott.
 Melissa's family is native to the local fire department, and is referenced in numerous episodes.
-However, she has a somewhat strained relationship with her family due to her status as a divorcee.
+However, she has a somewhat strained relationship with her family due to her status as a divorcée.

 During the first season, much of the humor surrounding Melissa's character concerns her family's questionable connections to local municipal agencies and criminal elements.
-Although these connections generally worry her colleagues, they never question them since a large percentage of the time it benefits the school.
-Melissa begins going out with the vending machine stocker, Gary, at the end of the first season; the relationship continues into the second and third seasons, until their ultimate breakup after Melissa tells Gary that she does not ever want to get re-married.
+Although these connections generally worry her colleagues, they rarely question her connections since they often benefit the school.
+Melissa begins going out with the vending machine stocker, Gary, at the end of the first season; the relationship continues into the second and third seasons, until their ultimate breakup after Melissa tells Gary that she does not ever want to get remarried.
 In the second season, when classes get combined due to a teacher shortage, Melissa receives ten third-grade students in her second-grade class.
 This proves to be too difficult to keep up with on her own, and the school offers her an aide in the distracting and childish Ashley Garcia, who only causes more problems for Melissa.
-Melissa is revealed to have a sister, Kristen Marie, a teacher at Addington Elementary, a local charter school with which Abbott Elementary is in competition, with whom she has a rivalry with.
+Melissa is revealed to have a sister, Kristen Marie, a teacher at Addington Elementary, a local charter school with which Abbott Elementary is in competition, with whom she has a rivalry.
 When Janine attempts to salvage their bond, Melissa reveals that Kristen Marie left her alone with the responsibilities of her sick grandmother, and disrespected her when the funeral came around.
-Beginning in the fourth season, Melissa becomes attached to her class' pet guinea pig, who she names Sweet Cheeks.
+Beginning in the fourth season, Melissa becomes attached to her class' pet guinea pig, whom she names Sweet Cheeks.
 She includes the guinea pig in various events at the school, even dressing up as Sweet Cheeks for Halloween.
-In the fifth season, she is promoted to teaching mathematics at sixth grade.
+In the fifth season, she is moved to teaching mathematics at sixth grade, facing new challenges on how to deal with adolescent children.